microsoft/NimbusML/src/python/docs/sphinx/concepts/roles.rst

 Same goes for the group.
 Rankers needs the GroupId to link rows to rank.
 A ranker for search engine needs a dataset with a row per displayed result.
-The GroupId is ued to tell the learner which results belong to the same query, to group together the candidate set of documents for a single query. ``nimbusml`` needs features, a target (relevance label of the result) and a GroupId.
+The GroupId is ued to tell the learner which results belong to the same query, to group together the candidate set of documents for a single query.
+NimbusML needs features, a target (relevance label of the result) and a GroupId.

 Below is an example of using GroupId at the trainer.